FBI allegedly paid KY Geek Squad employees to search for child porn

 Another motion in the case gets more technical.

 That legal argument is that the photo was in what's known as unaccessed space.
-In other words, the FBI couldn't prove the man looked at the images, like they were emailed and he was an innocent victim and never opened it.
+In other words, the FBI couldn't prove the computer owner looked at the images, like they were emailed and he was an innocent victim and never opened it.

 The FBI, however, allegedly used them as cause for a search warrant for his home and computer to find additional evidence.